GauBen/typed-board/README.md

 echo "node_modules/\nbuild/" >> .gitignore
 ```

-We'll use Yarn 4 because it ships with a few tools to manage monorepos that we'll use later.
+We use Yarn 4 because it ships with a few tools to manage monorepos that we will use later.

 ## Prisma